datatrail-jhu/10_communication/manuscript/05_blogpost.md

 Specifically, if we look at the section "Who considers themselves part of the Stack Overflow community?" in the post, we see a clear figure with "years of coding experience" on the x-axis and "% who consider themselves part of the Stack Overflow community" on the y-axis.
 The lines on the graph are colored by gender, with a key for which line is which gender off to the right.
 Below the figure is a short paragraph explaining in words how readers could interpret the information on this plot.

-This blog post is a great example of an announcment blog post as it:
+This blog post is a great example of an announcement blog post as it:

 * Makes the announcement
 * Explains why this information is helpful